facelessuser/BracketHighlighter/docs/contributing.md

 Take part in reviewing pull requests and/or reviewing direct commits.
 Make suggestions to improve the code and discuss solutions to overcome weakness in the algorithm.

 # Pull Requests
-BH will gladly accept pull requests.
-If you plan on contributing directly to the code, there are a couple of things to be mindful of.
+Pull requests are welcome, and if you plan on contributing directly to the code, there are a couple of things to be mindful of.

-BH runs continuous integration tests on pull requests and commits via Travis CI.
+Continuous integration tests on are run on all pull requests and commits via Travis CI.
 When making a pull request, the tests will automatically be run, and the request must pass to be accepted.
 You can (and should) run these tests before pull requesting.
 If it is not possible to run these tests locally, they will be run when the pull request is made, but it is strongly suggested that requesters make an effort to verify before requesting to allow for a quick, smooth merge.

 Feel free to use a virtual environment if you are concerned about installing any of the Python packages.
 In the future, I may use tox, but as I currently only test on Python 3.3, I wanted to keep things simple.